SitramSoft/HomeLab/README.md

  - VPN
  - localhost

-* Time servers:*
+**Time servers:**
- - pool.ntp.org - Prefer / Is a Pool
+ - pool.ntp.org - Is a Pool
- - time.google.com - Is a Pool
+ - time.google.com - Prefer / Is a Pool
- - time.nist.gov - Is a Pool
+ - time.nist.gov - Prefer / Is a Pool
  - time.windows.com - Is a Pool

  **NTP Graphs:** enabled